melodyyangaws/sql-based-etl/README.md

   NOTE: The Jupyter session will end if it is inactive for 30 minutes.
 You may lose your work, if it hasn't been saved back to the Git repository.
 Alternatively, you can download it to your computer, which can be disabled in order to further enhance your data security.

 * Open the scd2 ETL job notebook `sql-based-etl/source/example/scd2-job.ipynb`.

-It demonstrates how to process data incrementally using SQL and [Delta Lake](https://delta.io/) technique.
+In thius example, we will create a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format.
+You will have a hands-on experience to do the SQL-based ETL to implement the incremental data load in Data Lake.

 To demonstrate the DevOps best practice, your Jupyter instance clones the latest source artifact from the current Git repository each time when you login.
 In real practice, you must check-in all the changes to your source repository, in order to save and run the ETL pipeline.
 * Execute each block and observe the result.
 Change the data processing logic in SQL if you want.
 * The sample notebook outputs a `Delta Lake` table.
 Run a query in [Athena](https://console.aws.amazon.com/athena/) console to check if it is a SCD2 type.
     ```bash